-- F{10.7} Bar predictions should reflect the mean solar cycle as accuracy as possible; - Large daily F{10.7} and A_p index variations about the mean value induce non-linear variations in atmospheric density, and the selected prediction approach should account for this fact; i.e., one should account for the highly non-linear aspects of solar storms versus quiet periods; - The frequency of occurrence across the day-to-day index values is highest near the lowest prediction boundary (Fig. 8); - F{10.7} cycle timing/phase are always imprecise and should be accounted for; the resultant time bias that such a prediction error would introduce can yield large F{10.7} prediction errors of 100% or more; - The long time duration currently being advocated by the IADC (e.g., 25 years, although this is still under review and may double) would require that the solar/geomagnetic modelling approach provide at least that many years (e.g. 25) of predictive capability. - Predicted F{10.7} values should be adjusted to correct for Earth-Sun distance variations.
+b) $F{10.7}$ Bar predictions should reflect the mean solar cycle as accurately as possible;

+- c) Large daily F{10.7} and A_p index variations about the mean value induce non-linear variations in atmospheric density, and the selected prediction approach should account for this fact; i.e., one should account for the highly non-linear aspects of solar storms versus quiet periods; - d) The frequency of occurrence across the day-to-day index values is highest near the lowest prediction boundary (Figure 9); - e) F{10.7} cycle timing/phase are always imprecise and should be accounted for; the resultant time bias that such a prediction error would introduce can yield large F{10.7} prediction errors of 100% or more; - f) Although still under review, the long-time duration currently being advocated by the IADC (i.e., 25 years) would require that the solar/geomagnetic modelling approach provide at least that many years (i.e., 25) of predictive capability. - Predicted F{10.7} values should be adjusted to correct for Earth-Sun distance variations. - h) Some atmosphere models (e.g., JB2006 & JB2008), due to the newly invented indices adopted thereby, preclude the use of historical indices for long-term orbit lifetime studies, while currently also precluding use of any predictive forecasting model(s) for those indices until such time as those become publicly available.